cfengine/documentation/guide/installation-and-configuration/general-installation/installation-enterprise.markdown

 requirements when doing this.

+### CPU

+A modern 64-bit processor with 12 or more cores for handling up to 5000 bootstrapped agents.
+This number is also linear with respect to the number of bootstrapped agents (so 6 cores would suffice for 2500 agents).

+### Memory

+Minimum 2GB memory, but not lower than **8MB per bootstrapped agent**.
+This means that, for a server with 5000 hosts, you should have at least 40GB of memory.

 ### Disk sizing and partitioning

 It is recommended that /var/cfengine/state/pg is mounted on a **separate disk**.
 This will give PostgreSQL, which is very disk I/O intensive, dedicated resources.